JTarasovic/node-car-examples/README.md

 There are a couple of options:

 Export a class that contains the necessary callback functions.
+See [bmw.js](lib/bmw.js) for more details on this method.

 ```
 var processSite = require('node-car-scraper');